sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 *Image credits: [Rethinking Atrous Convolution for Semantic Image Segmentation](https://arxiv.org/abs/1706.05587).*

-Deeplab uses an ImageNet-pretrained ResNet as feature extractor for semantic segmentation.
+Deeplab uses an ImageNet-pretrained ResNet as its main feature extractor network.
 However, it proposes a new Residual block for multi-scale feature learning.
 Instead of regular convolutions, the last ResNet block uses atrous convolutions.
 Also, each convolution (within this new block) uses different dilation rates to capture multi-scale context.

 Additionally, on top of this new block, it uses Atrous Spatial Pyramid Pooling (ASPP).
 ASPP uses dilated convolutions with different rates as an attempt of classifying regions of an arbitrary scale.